onap/vnfrqts-requirements/docs/Chapter3/index.rst

 |                     | may be provided through the RFP/acquisition process.  |
 +---------------------+-------------------------------------------------------+

-- Chapter 4 contains the xNF requirements involving the design and development of xNFs.
-These requirements help VNFs/PNFs operate efficiently within a cloud environment.
+- Chapter 4 contains the VNF or PNF requirements involving the design and development of VNFs or PNF.
+These requirements help VNFs or PNFs operate efficiently within a cloud environment.
 Requirements cover design, resiliency, security, modularity and DevOps.
-- Chapter 5 describes the different data models the xNF provider needs to understand.
+- Chapter 5 describes the different data models the VNF or PNF provider needs to understand.
 There are currently 2 models described in this
   document:

     - The first model is the onboarding package data model.
-This is a TOSCA model that will describe how all the elements passed from the VNF/PNF Provider to the Service provider should be formatted and packaged.
+This is a TOSCA model that will describe how all the elements passed from the VNF or PNF Provider to the Service provider should be formatted and packaged.
     - The second model is HEAT template used for orchestrating and instantiating virtual resources in an OpenStack environment.
 At this